 - 8. When ready to serve, reheat the clam chowder over low heat; don’t let it boil.
 Try not to stir too often, because you don’t want to break open the clam bellies.
 Warm the cracklings in a low oven 200°F (90°C) for a few minutes.

 - 9. Ladle the clam chowder into cups or bowls, making sure that the steamers, onions, and potatoes are evenly divided.
-Scatter the cracklings over the individual servings and sprinkle with the chopped parsley and minced chives.
+Scatter the cracklings or bacon over the individual servings and sprinkle with the chopped parsley and oyster crackers.

 Hungry for more?
 Chow down on these: